Shailer Park suburb profile

 Shailer Park property market performance

-Sales activity for houses has been relatively active, with 53 houses sold over the past 12 months.
-Houses are moving at a steady pace, with a median of 39 days on the market, indicating a healthy demand for houses in the area.
+Sales activity for houses has been relatively strong, with 47 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 17 days on the market, indicating high demand.
+The unit market, however, remains largely inactive, with no recent sales data available.

 | Houses | Units | |